 Now, let’s upload these files to your new subdirectory.

-Select all files inside the folder and then upload them to your new subdirectory.
+Now, select all files inside the folder and upload them to your new subdirectory.

 Step 3: Create a New Database

 WordPress stores all your content in a database.
-You need to create a new database with your new WordPress site installed in a subdirectory.
+Since you’re installing a new WordPress site in a subdirectory, you’ll need to create a brand new database for it.

 First, log in to the dashboard of your WordPress hosting account and click on the ‘Settings’ button below your website.

-After that, switch to the ‘Advanced’ tab from the top menu.
+After that, switch to the ‘Advanced’ tab in the top menu.

 Scroll down a little to the cPanel section and then click ‘Manage’.